There’s one word all experienced landlords have come to fear: eviction.

 Second, search the names.

-You will want to be sure that you are thorough and check more than just the main name they gave you on their application.
+You will want to be sure you are thorough and check more than just the main name they gave you on their application.
 In addition to their currently used name, check the following names:

 - Birth name